The Debt Box (DEBT) Price Reaches $0.96 on Major Exchanges

 The Debt Box Token Profile

-The Debt Box launched on December 20th, 2021.
+The Debt Box was first traded on December 20th, 2021.
 The Debt Box’s total supply is 50,000,000 tokens.
 The Debt Box’s official message board is www.instagram.com/thedebtbox.
 The Debt Box’s official Twitter account is @thedebtbox and its Facebook page is accessible here.
 The official website for The Debt Box is www.thedebtbox.com.

 The Debt Box Token Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as The Debt Box directly using U.S. dollars.
-Investors seeking to trade The Debt Box should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase The Debt Box using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as The Debt Box directly using U.S. dollars.
+Investors seeking to acquire The Debt Box should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase The Debt Box using one of the aforementioned exchanges.

 Receive News & Updates for The Debt Box Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for The Debt Box and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.